-As we expected, we have received many questions from readers since the publication of Crypto Trends.
-In this version we will give the most common one.
+As we expected, after publishing Crypto TREND, we received many questions from readers.
+In this publication, we will answer the most common one.

-What kind of change is coming that could be a game changer in the cryptocurrency sector?
+What changes are coming that could be game changers in the cryptocurrency sector?

-One of the biggest changes that will affect the cryptocurrency world is an alternative method of block validation called Proof of Stake (POS).
-We will try to keep this explanation fairly high, but it is important to have a conceptual idea of what the difference is and why it is a significant cause.
+One of the biggest changes that will affect the cryptocurrency world is an alternative block validation method called Proof of Stake (PoS).
+We’ll try to keep this explanation fairly high-level, but it’s important to have a conceptual understanding of what the difference is and why it’s an important factor.

-Note that the underlying technology of digital currencies is called blockchain and most of the current digital currencies use a validation protocol called Proof of Work (POW).
+Remember that the underlying technology with digital currencies is called blockchain, and most existing digital currencies use a validation protocol called Proof of Work (PoW).

-Payment With fixed payment methods, you will have to rely on a third party to settle your transaction, such as Visa, Interact, or a bank, or a check clearing house.
-These trusted companies are “centralized”, meaning they keep their own personal accounts that balance the history of transactions and each account.
-They will show you the transactions and you must agree to it or initiate a debate only the parties to the transaction can see it.
+With traditional payment methods, you must rely on a third party such as Visa, Interact, or a bank or check clearing house to complete your transaction.
+These trusts are “centralized,” meaning they maintain private ledgers that store the transaction history and balance of each account.
+They will show you the transactions and you have to agree that it is correct or start an argument.
+Only the parties to the transaction see it.

-With Bitcoin and most other digital currencies, leaders are “decentralized”, meaning everyone on the network gets a copy, so no one has to rely on a third party, such as a bank, because anyone can verify information directly.
-This verification process is called “delivery consent”.
+With Bitcoin and most other digital currencies, the ledgers are “decentralized,” meaning everyone on the network gets a copy, so no one has to rely on a third party, such as a bank, because anyone can verify the information directly.
+This verification process is called “distributed consensus”.

-PoW needs to “work” to validate new transactions in order to enter the blogchain.
-With the help of cryptocurrency, this validation is accomplished by “miners” who must solve complex algorithmic problems.
-As algorithmic problems become more complex, these “miners” need more expensive and more powerful computers to solve problems first and foremost.
-“Mining” computers are often specialized in using ASIC chips (application specific integrated circuits), which makes them more efficient and faster at solving these difficult puzzles.
+PoW requires “work” to be done to validate a new transaction to be included in the blockchain.
+With cryptocurrencies, this verification is done by “miners” who have to solve complex algorithmic problems.
+As algorithmic problems become more complex, these “miners” need more expensive and powerful computers to solve problems ahead of everyone else.
+“Mining” computers are often specialized, usually using ASIC chips (Application Specific Integrated Circuits), which are more adept and faster at solving these difficult puzzles.

 Here is the process:

-- The miners verify that the transactions within each block are valid by solving a hashing algorithm puzzle known as “proof of work problem”.
+- Miners confirm that transactions within each block are legitimate by solving a hashing algorithm puzzle known as a “proof of work problem.”

-- Once verified, transactions are stored in public blockchains across the entire network.
+- Once confirmed, transactions are stored on a public blockchain across the network.

-- As the number of transactions and miners increases, so does the difficulty in resolving hashing problems.
+- As the number of transactions and miners increases, so does the difficulty of solving hashing problems.

-While the WWC has helped blockchain and decentralization, freeing unsuspecting digital currencies from the ground, it has some real flaws, especially with the amount of electricity these miners are trying to solve “evidence of work problems” as quickly as possible.
-According to DigiconMist’s Bitcoin Energy Consumption Index, bitcoin miners are using energy from more than 159 countries, including Ireland.
-As the price of each bitcoin rises, more and more energy users try to solve the problem by consuming more energy.
+While PoW helps to get blockchain and decentralized, trustless digital currencies off the ground, it has some drawbacks, especially with the amount of electricity these miners are trying to solve “proof of work problems” as quickly as possible.
+According to Digiconomist’s Bitcoin Energy Consumption Index, Bitcoin miners use more energy than 159 countries, including Ireland.
+As the price of each bitcoin increases, more and more miners spend more energy trying to solve problems.

-All of this power consumption to justify transactions has prompted the search for alternative methods of validating many blocks in digital currency spaces, and the top candidate is a method called “Proof of Stack” (POS).
+All of this energy consumption just to confirm transactions has prompted many in the digital currency space to look for an alternative method of validating blocks, and a leading candidate is a method called “Proof of Court” (PoS).

-POS is still the same as an algorithm and proof of work, but the process of reaching the goal is quite different.
-P.O.S.
-Including, there are no miners, but instead we have “legitimizers”.
-POS relies on trust and knowledge that all the people who are legitimizing the transaction have skin in the game.
+PoS is still an algorithm and the goal is the same as in proof of work, but the process of achieving the goal is completely different.
+With PoS there are no miners, instead we have “validators”.
+PoS is based on trust and the knowledge that all people validating transactions have skin in the game.

-Thus, instead of using force to answer the PoW puzzle, a POS verifier is limited to legitimizing a percentage of its transactions that are reflective of its or its owned portion.
-For example, a validator who owns 3% of the available ether can only theoretically validate 3% of the blocks.
+This way, instead of using energy to answer PoW puzzles, a PoS validator is limited to validating a percentage of transactions that reflect his ownership stake.
+For example, a validator that owns 3% of the available Ether can only theoretically validate 3% of the blocks.

-In WW, the probability of solving proof of a work problem depends on how much computing power you have on POS.
-It depends on how much cryptocurrency you have “at risk” on.
-The more risk you have, the more likely you are to solve the block.
-Instead of winning a crypto currency, the winner accepts a legitimate transaction fee.
+Your chances of solving the proof of work problem in PoW depends on how much computing power you have.
+With PoS, it depends on how much crypto you have.
+The higher the stake you have, the better your chances of solving the block.
+Instead of winning crypto coins, the winning approver receives a transaction fee.

-Validators enter their partnership by ‘locking up’ a portion of their fund tokens.
-If they try to do something malicious against the network, such as creating an ‘illegal block’, their share or security deposit will be confiscated.
-If they do their work and do not violate the network but do not win the right to legitimize the block, they will get their partner or deposit back.
+Appraisers enter their shares by “locking in” a portion of the stock’s tokens.
+If they try to do something harmful to the network, such as creating an “invalid block”, their stake or security deposit will be confiscated.
+If they do their job and don’t break the network, but don’t earn the right to validate the block, they’ll get their stake or deposit back.

-If you want to know the basic difference between POW and POS, you just need to know it.
-Only those who plan to become miners or legalizers need to understand all the ins and outs of these two validation methods.
-Most ordinary people who want to acquire cryptocurrencies will only buy them through an exchange, and will not participate in the legitimacy of actual mining or block transactions.
+Here’s what you need to know if you understand the basic difference between PoW and PoS.
+Only those who plan to become miners or validators should understand all the intricacies of these two verification methods.
+Most of the population that wants to own cryptocurrencies will simply buy them through an exchange and not be involved in the actual mining or validation of block transactions.

-Most in the crypto sector believe that digital tokens must move to a POS model in order for digital currencies to survive in the long run.
-At the time of writing this post, Etherium is the second largest digital currency behind Bitcoin and their development team has been working on their POS algorithm called “Casper” for the past few years.
-Hopefully we’ll see Caspar implementation in 2018, putting Ethereum ahead of all the other larger cryptocurrencies.
+Most of the crypto sector believes that for digital currencies to survive long-term, digital tokens must move to a PoS model.
+At the time of writing, Ethereum is the second largest digital currency after Bitcoin, and their development team has been working on a PoS algorithm called “Casper” for the past few years.
+It is expected that we will see the introduction of Casper in 2018, putting Ethereum ahead of all other major cryptocurrencies.

-As we have seen before in this sector, big events like the successful application of Caspar could send Ethereum prices higher.
-We keep you updated on future numbers of crypto trades.
+As we have seen before in this sector, big events like the successful implementation of Casper can significantly increase the price of Ethereum.
+We will keep you updated in future issues of Crypto TREND.